analyticsplaybook/analyticsplaybook.github.io/tagmanagement/_posts/2016-03-30-adobe_dtm_previous_page_name.md

 ---

-layout: responsive
+layout: post
 title: Adobe DTM - Previous Page Name
+date:   2016-03-30
+author: Till Buettner
+category: tagmanagement
+tags:
+  - adobedtm
+  - tms
+  - tracking
+  - adobeanalytics

 ---

-# Adobe DTM - Previous Page Name
-Author: Till Büttner
+### Problem

-__Problem__: You want to track the previous page name via Adobe DTM but you can't use a Plugin (getPreviousValue).
+You want to track the previous page name via Adobe DTM but you can't use a Plugin (getPreviousValue).

+### Actions

-__Actions__: You can use Session Storage to track the previous page name.
+You can use Session Storage to track the previous page name.

-__Explanation (resolution)__:
+### Explanation (resolution)

 You need two Page Load Rules (PLR) to track the previous page name.
 First PLR: